-Table 1

-The following is a summary of research findings at the Al Basyariyah Islamic
+The following is a summary of research findings at the Al Basyariyah Islamic Boarding School in tabular form.

-Boarding School

-NO FOCUS INDICATOR RESEARCH FINDINGS 1 Planning the Islamic religious science curriculum based on the yellow book and felt Islamiyah at the muidah Islamic boarding school.
-Objectives and content of the curriculum Human Resources (HR) Objective: To create a generation that is mutafaqqih fid din.
-Contents: Integration of salaf and Khalaf, SK Director-General No. 6842 the year 2015 Human resources with the same vision as the cottage, have competence in Arabic and the yellow book, prioritized Gontor alumni, minimum qualification of S1.
-Extracurricular, extracurricular, co-curricular activities Academic calendar: the beginning of new teaching follows the center.
-Schedule arrangement: see the teacher's SKM (Teaching Readiness Letter), divide into two fiqh (groups), coordinate with the parenting section.
+NO Focus Indicator Research Findings 1 Planning the Islamic 1.
+Objectives 1.
+Objective: To create a generation that is religious science and content mutafaqqih fid din.
+Contents: Integration of curriculum based on of the salaf and Khalaf, SK Director-General No. the yellow book and curriculum 6842 the year 2015 felt Islamiyah at the 2.
+Human 2.
+Human resources with the same vision as the muidah Islamic Resources cottage, have competence in Arabic and the boarding school.
+(HR) yellow book, prioritized Gontor alumni, 3.
+Educational minimum qualification of S1. activity 3.
+Extracurricular, extracurricular, co-curricular program activities 4.
+Academic 4.
+Academic calendar: the beginning of new calendar and teaching follows the center.
+Schedule scheduling arrangement: see the teacher's SKM

+NO Focus Indicator Research Findings - (Teaching Readiness Letter), divide into two figh (groups), coordinate with the parenting section.
 2 We organized the Islamic religious science curriculum based on the yellow book and considered Islamic in the mundane Islamic boarding school.
 Curriculum organization patterns Placement of Human Resources (HR) The portion of Islamic religious knowledge is 36% with the fields of study of the Qur'an, Hadith, Fiqh, Tawhid, Tarbiyah, Dates.
 HR is placed into two parts, ta'lim (learning) and ri'ayah (nurturing).
 3 The Islamic religious science curriculum was implemented on the yellow book and considered Islamic in the mundane Islamic boarding school.
 Program socialization and direction Preparation of learning plans and programs Determination of approaches, strategies, and learning methods Provision of learning resources and media Class arrangement Conducted at the khutbatul 'arsy. activity Preparation of i'dad at tardis The learning approach is student-centered, the strategy is discovery learning using the mubasyarah method The source used is the yellow book and is considered Islamic, audio-visual media I am separating male and female students, managing moving classes.

-NO FOCUS INDICATOR RESEARCH FINDINGS 4 The Islamic religious science curriculum was evaluated on the yellow book and perceived as Islamic at the muidah Islamic boarding school.
-Learning evaluation, types, and evaluation tools Evaluation of yellow book literacy skills Evaluation of communication skills Evaluation of summative and formative learning.
+4 The Islamic religious science curriculum was evaluated on the yellow book and perceived as Islamic at the muidah Islamic boarding school.
+1. Learning evaluation, types, and evaluation tools 2.
+Evaluation of yellow book literacy skills 3.
+Evaluation of communication skills Evaluation of summative and formative learning.
 Type of test (written, oral), non-test (observation) Types of oral test Types of non-observation and verbal tests 5 Obstacles in implementing the Islamic religious science curriculum are based on the yellow book and perceived as Islamiyah.
 Much Islamic boarding school.
-Psychological Sociological Technical Santri: Feeling uncomfortable studying at the cottage, ups and downs in learning motivation, differences in learning abilities Teachers: adaptation of the new curriculum The daily interactions of students and the demands of parents Readiness of teachers and students in facing the new curriculum and content standards in the Decree of the Director-General of 6842 6 Solutions and future improvement efforts in implementing the Islamic religious science curriculum based on the yellow book and being considered Islamic in the mullah Islamic boarding school.
-Psychological Sociological Technical Spiritual approach, providing learning counseling with foster guardians, building togetherness in activities inside and outside the classroom Conduct weekly evaluation and control BIMTEK, MGMP optimization, Conduct weekly evaluation and control, language strengthening
+Psychological Sociological Technical Santri: Feeling uncomfortable studying at the cottage, ups and downs in learning motivation, differences in learning abilities Teachers: adaptation of the new curriculum The daily interactions of students and the demands of parents Readiness of teachers and students in facing the new curriculum and content standards in the Decree of the Director-General of 6842 6 Solutions and future improvement efforts in implementing the Islamic religious science curriculum Psychological Sociological Technical Spiritual approach, providing learning counseling with foster guardians, building togetherness in activities inside and outside the classroom Conduct weekly evaluation and control